Seasons in the sunset - A seventy (+3) year old looks ahead and back

 By “this” I meant take a trip for a couple of days.
 Problem was I was unsure of the destination.
 One choice was Block Island, RI.
 Maybe I'd go there.
 Some friends had spoken of a good time there a few years back.
 That was all I knew.

-I felt I had to get away.
-Do something.
+I felt I had to get away - do something.

 My planning was minimal.
 Days before I had gotten out a map and traced over the dotted line indicating ferry service between New London CT and Block Island.
 The next day on the commuter train into Penn Station I was still undecided.